Dabrovsky/Kalkulator_Walutowy/README.md

 ### Update 2019.

-> Because this page was written some time ago and I learned something new<br/>I plan to refactor some parts of the code.
+> Because this page was written some time ago and I've learned something new<br/>I want to refactor some parts of the code.

 ### What I want to do: